SuzannAdams/boba_backend/README.md

 ## Technologies Used:

-The technologies used for Boba Hour is Python, AWS and Django with Django REST Framework for API.
+The technologies used for Boba Hour is Python, CORS, Heroku, AWS and Django with Django REST Framework for API.
+The dependencies used are: django psycopg2-binary django-cors-headers gunicorn whitenoise dj-database-url django-heroku python-decouple djangorestframework boto3 django-storages

 ## Getting Started/Installation:

 This application can be used by pulling it up on GitHub, forking it to your personal repository, then cloning and copying it into your terminal.
-The next step is to run npm install to install the required dependencies, then npm run start on your terminal to run the application in the browser.
-Then click onto the website and enjoy, otherwise you can also pull it up on Heroku.
+The next step is to create a virtual environment by typing pipenv shell then you must install the dependencies to run the application.
+On your terminal to run the application in the browser, you type python3 manage.py migrate then python3 manage.py runserver.
+Then click into the website and enjoy, otherwise you can also pull it up on Heroku.

 ## Contribution Guidelines:

-Contributors can open an issue on this repository at https://github.com/SuzannAdams/boba_frontend if there are suggestions to improve this application.
+Contributors can open an issue on this repository at https://github.com/SuzannAdams/boba_backend if there are suggestions to improve this application.

 ## Problems & Difficulties:

-1. It was difficult to deploy the Django API to Heroku
+1. It was difficult to deploy the Django API to Heroku.
 2. Setting up the application to accept uploaded images was also a challenge.
 3. The CSS styling used create the desired look took some research and consultation from peers.